omics-datascience/BioAPI/README.md

         -  `p_value_threshold`: 0.05 by default.
 It's the p-value threshold for significance, results with smaller p-value are tagged as significant.
 Must be a float.
 Not recommended to set it higher than 0.05.
         -  `correction_method`:  The enrichment default correction method is "analytical" which uses multiple testing correction and applies g:Profiler tailor-made algorithm [g:SCS](https://biit.cs.ut.ee/gprofiler/page/docs#significance_threhshold) for reducing significance scores.
 Alternatively, one may select "bonferroni" correction or "false_discovery_rate" (Benjamini-Hochberg FDR).
     -  `relation_type`: filters the relation between genes and terms.
 By default it's ["enables","involved_in","part_of","located_in"].
-It should always be a list containing any permutation of the default relations.
+It should always be a list containing any permutation of the allowed relations.
 Only valid on `filter_type` intersection and union. should not be present on "enrichment"
     -  `ontology_type`: filters the ontology type of the terms in the response.
 By default it's ["biological_process", "molecular_function", "cellular_component"].
-It should always be a list containing any permutation of the default relations
+It should always be a list containing any permutation of the 3 ontologies.

 - Success Response:
     - Code: 200